foundriesio/docs/source/user-guide/cert-rotation.rst

 The resulting TLS certificate will be used by the FoundriesFactory EST server.

 .. note::
-   This option requires the FoundriesFactory backend to have a certificate authority to sign renewal requests.
+   This option requires the FoundriesFactory® backend to have a certificate authority to sign renewal requests.
    This "online-ca" is configured when running ``fioctl keys ca create``.

 User Managed